pjechris/AnnotationInject/README.md

  1. Install [Swinject](https://github.com/Swinject/Swinject) and [Sourcery](https://github.com/krzysztofzablocki/Sourcery).

- 2. Copy-paste templates inside a directory and add a new `Build phases` to your project:
+ 2. Copy-paste Sources and Templates folders inside and add a new `Build phases` to your project:
 ```shell
 sourcery --templates <path to copied templates> --sources <path to your sources> --output <path to output generated code> (--args.imports <MyLibs>)
 ```

+- Swift Package Manager

+We do not officially support Swift Package Manager as it does not have resources handling yet.

 ## Available annotations